mckees/cm-compiler/clang/compute_sdk/docs/cmcuserguide/cmcuserguide.rst

 __CMC                          Always defined (without a value) to indicate that the
                                compiler is cmc.

-CM_GENX                        Defined whenever a specific Gen target has been
-                               specified (-march option).
-See the table in :ref:`SupportedGenTargets` for the value for each
-                               target.

-CM_\ *gen*                     Defined (without a value) when the corresponding
-                               target has been specified, e.g. if the target is specified to be SKL then CM_GEN9 will be defined.
-See the table in :ref:`SupportedGenTargets` for the name of the macro defined for each Gen target.

 CM_HAS_LONG_LONG               Defined (with value 1) if the specifed target supports
                                the ``long long`` type.